MontrealCorpusTools/Montreal-Forced-Aligner/.github/ISSUE_TEMPLATE/bug_report.md

 **Debugging checklist**

+[ ] Have you read the troubleshooting page (https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/troubleshooting.html) and searched the documentation to ensure that your issue is not addressed there?
 [ ] Have you updated to latest MFA version?
 What is the output of `mfa version`?
 [ ] Have you tried rerunning the command with the `--clean` flag?